Waste Management, Inc.: History

+From 1992 to 1997, executive officers at Waste Management, Inc. engaged in widespread accounting manipulation to artificially inflate the company's financial performance.
+This systematic effort involved mismanaged expense reports, such as refusing to write off costs from failed projects and improperly capitalizing various operating costs.
+The executives further distorted the balance sheet by establishing inflated environmental reserves during acquisitions to offset unrelated expenses, failing to set aside sufficient funds for income taxes, and manipulating depreciation schedules for equipment like garbage trucks.
+Additional tactics included assigning arbitrary salvage values to assets and utilizing "netting" and "geography" entries to obscure hundreds of millions of dollars in expenses behind unrelated gains or different income statement line items.
+Although leadership was accused of forcing the financial statements to meet desired targets, the top officers eventually settled with the federal government for $30.8 million in 2005 without admitting to any wrongdoing.

-When a new CEO took charge of the company in 1997, he ordered a review of the company's accounting practices in 1997.
+When a new CEO took charge of the company in 1997, he ordered a review of the company's accounting practices.
 In 1998 Waste Management restated its 1992–1997 earnings by $1.7 billion, making it the largest restatement in history.

-In 1998 Waste Management merged with USA Waste Services, Inc. USA Waste Services CEO John E. Drury retained the chairmanship and CEO position of the combined company.
+In 1998, Waste Management merged with USA Waste Services, Inc. USA Waste Services CEO John E. Drury retained the chairmanship and CEO position of the combined company.
 Waste Management then relocated its headquarters from Chicago to Houston.
 The merged company retained the Waste Management brand.
 In late 1999, John Drury stepped down as chairman due to brain surgery.
 Rodney R. Proto then took the position of chairman and CEO.
 That year also brought trouble for the newly expanded company in the form of an accounting scandal.

-In November 1999, turn-around CE was brought in to help Waste Management recover.
+In November 1999, a new CEO was appointed to oversee the company's recovery.
 The company has since implemented new technologies, safety standards, and operational practices.

-On July 14, 2008, Waste Management offered a $34 per share all-cash bid to acquire arch-competitor Republic Services, Inc. On August 11, 2008, the bid was raised to $37 per share.
-On August 15, 2008, Republic Services, Inc. denied Waste Management's bid for a second time.
-On October 13, 2008, Waste Management withdrew its bid for Republic Services, citing financial market turmoil.
+On July 14, 2008, Waste Management made a $34 per share all-cash bid to acquire Republic Services, Inc., later raising it to $37 per share.
+Republic Services rejected both bids.
+On October 13, 2008, Waste Management withdrew the offer, citing financial market turmoil.

-In 2015, Winters Brothers assumed all of WM's operations in Connecticut and New York (excluding New York City, and continues to service these regions under contract with WM.
+In 2015, Winters Brothers assumed all of WM's operations in Connecticut and New York (excluding New York City) and continues to service these regions under contract with the company.

-In February 2022, Waste Management CEO Jim Fish announced that the company would officially shorten its trade name to "WM" as part of a rebranding to emphasize its growing focus on sustainability and environmental services, including compressed natural gas and landfill gas utilization.
+In February 2022, CEO Jim Fish announced the company would shorten its trade name to "WM".
+This rebranding was intended to reflect a shift toward sustainability and environmental services, such as compressed natural gas and landfill gas utilization.

-In May 2024 WM announced a deal to acquire Illinois-based medical waste and paper shredding company Stericycle for $7.2 billion.
-The acquisition of Stericycle was completed in November 2024.
+In May 2024, WM announced a $7.2 billion deal to acquire Stericycle, an Illinois-based medical waste and paper shredding company.
+The acquisition was completed in November 2024.